 - A plan that is systematic and well-thought out.
 The risk of overuse and overtraining has been completely minimized with this plan.

 - Attention to detail.
-Your programming will include a complete class plan with time-layouts that has a warm-up/mobility that is relevant to the training of the day.
+Your programming will include a complete class plan with time layouts, which has a warm-up/mobility that is relevant to the training of the day.
 Strength modalities are balanced with energy systems work in terms of volume and intensity.

-- A full reference page that is close to 7 pages in length that has information about my programming, links to all YouTube videos, account information, as well as content to enhance your coaches knowledge of strength and conditioning.
+- An account dashboard that has information about my programming, links to all YouTube videos, and your account information, as well as content to enhance your coaches’ knowledge of strength and conditioning.

-- A 7-day content series after signing up to make it easy for you and your coaches to find our most valuable content and videos.
+- A email content series after signing up to make it easy for you and your coaches to find our most valuable content and videos.